ARW Collar Strategy

 ARW thesis for this collar

-The market-implied 1-standard-deviation range for ARW extends from approximately $186.67 on the downside to $231.65 on the upside.
+The market-implied 1-standard-deviation range for ARW extends from approximately $186.42 on the downside to $239.12 on the upside.
 A ARW collar hedges an existing long ARW position with a protective put while financing the put cost via a short call; when the premiums roughly offset, the collar acts as a near-zero-cost insurance band around the current spot.
-Current ARW IV rank near 57.32% is mid-range against its 1-year distribution, so the IV signal is neutral; the collar thesis on ARW should anchor more to the directional view and the expected-move geometry.
+Current ARW IV rank near 70.83% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on ARW at 43.20%.
 As a Technology name, ARW options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to ARW-specific events.

 ARW collar positions are structurally neutral (protective); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 ARW positions also carry Technology sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move ARW alongside the broader basket even when ARW-specific fundamentals are unchanged.
 Always rebuild the position from current ARW chain quotes before placing a trade.